Basically, both you and Discover have the right to choose binding arbitration over litigation if a dispute arises.

 Fees and Costs

-If you wish to begin an arbitration against us but you cannot afford to pay the organization's or arbitrator's costs, we will pay those costs if you ask us in writing.
+If you wish to begin an arbitration against us but you cannot afford to pay the organization's or arbitrator's costs, we will advance those costs if you ask us in writing.
 Any request like this should be sent to Discover, PO Box 30421, Salt Lake City, UT 84130-0421.
 If you lose the arbitration, the arbitrator will decide whether you must reimburse us for money we advanced for you for the arbitration.
 If you win the arbitration, we will not ask for reimbursement of money we advanced.
 Additionally, if you win the arbitration, the arbitrator may decide that you are entitled to be reimbursed your reasonable attorneys' fees and costs (if actually paid by you).

 Hearings and Decisions